Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 TKE production is localised to the near-cylinder wake, and peaks where the KV is strongest.
 For $\Ri_d = 0.05$ and $\Ri_d = 0.5$ this occurs within the first few diameters downstream of the cylinder.
 For $\Ri_d = 2.0$, TKE production varies with depth, and is small within the thermocline bounds.
 TKE production is primarily associated with spanwise shear due to the $z-$invariant cylinder cross section.
 Indeed, for cases \caseone\ and \casetwo\ the spanwise shear dominates over other contributions to $\mathcal{P}$, particularly since there is no mean vertical shear.
-However, there is a transition away from this dominance of spanwise shear when the large-scale recirculation region forms in the thermocline of \casethree, as we show in Figure \ref{fig:TKE_prod_dist}.
+However, there is a transition away from this dominance of spanwise shear when stratification is strong, as we show in Figure \ref{fig:TKE_prod_dist} for \casesix.